-Mode Operation Single Boot mode After reset is released, the built-in program of the Boot ROM (mask ROM) will be started.
-"The programming/erasing program code for a flash memory" can be downloaded from the host to built-in RAM via UART of a communication function, and the "The programming/erasing program for a flash memory" can be run.
-Refer to "6.6.
-How to Reprogram Flash in Single Boot Mode".
-Single Chip mode Normal mode A user's application program is run.
+Mode Operation Single boot mode programming/eras RAM via UART of memory" can be r ased, the built-in program of the Boot ROM (mask ROM) will be started.
+"The sing program code for a flash memory" can be downloaded from the host to built-in a communication function, and the "The programming/erasing program for a flash un. bw to Reprogram Flash in Single Boot Mode".
+Single chip mode Normal mode A user's application program is run.
 Moreover, a built-in flash memory can be programed/erased with the "flash memory programming/erasing program" in RAM.
 Although the operation can be applied to all the built-in flash memory, the application program of the user on a flash memory cannot be run while programming/erasing flash memory.
 Only this mode can be used when one area is built-in.
 Refer to "6.5.
 How to Reprogram Flash" for how to program/erase a flash memory.
 Dual mode While running a user's application program, erasing/programming the area different from the area on which the user's application program is running is also available.
 In case of built-in two or more the area of a code flash or data flash, this mode is available.
 Refer to "6.7.
-How to Reprogram using Dual Mode" for how to program/erase a flash memory.
+How to Reprogram Using Dual Mode" for how to program/erase a flash memory.